khanks0217/coe332-homework/homework04/README.md

 **Data Collected From:**
 https://nasa-public-data.s3.amazonaws.com/iss-coords/current/ISS_OEM/ISS.OEM_J2K_EPH.xml

+**Project Objective**
+Sift through an abundance of positional and velocity data for the International Space Station (ISS).
+Build a Flask application for querying and returning information from the ISS data set.

 **iss_TRACKER.py**

 The python script, iss_TRACKER.py, reads in the ‘Orbital Ephemeris Message (OEM)’ data in XML format which contains ISS state vectors over an ~15 day period.‘State vectors’ are the Cartesian vectors for both position {X, Y, Z} and velocity {X_DOT, Y_DOT, Z_DOT} that, along with a time stamp (EPOCH), describe the complete state of the system (the ISS).